Click here for more detailed pictures and videos of the build!

 The Thyristor is the most important part.

 It is the switch, which connects the charged capacitor to the coil.
 I used a S6025L C1 Thyristor.
+The basic schematic and knowledge about a coilgun can be found here.

 This is the night vision camera.
 It has four infrared Leds for clear sight when it's dark.